 When Eli asked me to share my blogging challenges and questions, my immediate thought was, “How much time and space do you have?” followed by, “May I sit on your couch?
 Is it white?
 Will there be snacks?

-This year, America Ninja Warrior introduced six new competition obstacles.
-Like writers do, I applied poetic license and asked Eli to help us tackle how that applies in the blog-o-sphere.
+America Ninja Warrior introduced six new competition obstacles.
+Like writers do, I used the poetic license and asked Eli to help us tackle how that applies in the blog-o-sphere.

 1. Ninja: The Hour Glass Drop “the pinnacle of insanity.”

 Blogger: I don’t have time to write!